Jacob Meyers Player Props: Astros vs. Mets

-The Houston Astros and Jacob Meyers (.323 slugging percentage over his past 10 games, including one homer), take on starting pitcher Max Scherzer and the New York Mets at Minute Maid Park, Monday at 8:10 PM ET.
+Jacob Meyers -- with a slugging percentage of .107 in his past 10 games (including no home runs) -- will be in action for the Houston Astros against the New York Mets, with Justin Verlander on the hill, on June 20 at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Reds.
+He had a hitless performance in his previous game (0-for-2) against the Mets.

 Jacob Meyers Game Info & Props vs. the Mets